Zveaga/ft_printf/README.md

 4. `va_arg` retrieves the value of the the next variable argument.
 We use this function to advance to the next argument.
 5. `va_end` cleans up the data associated with va_list.
 We call this at the end after all arguments have been processed.

 Thus, when a format specifier is encountered in the string 's', we send it along with the `arg_pointer` to the [formats](https://github.com/Zveaga/Printf/blob/main/ft_printf.c) function.
-This function selects a formatting mechanism based on the format specifier, after which we use `va_arg` to move to the next varable argument.
+This function selects a formatting mechanism based on the format specifier.
+We use `va_arg` to retrieve the current argument, after which it will point to the next varable argument.
 We do this until string 's' has been fully parsed and all the variable arguments processed.

 ## Remarks